Spoiled (song): Music video

 The music video for "Spoiled", directed by Joseph Kahn, was filmed on location at the West Taghkanic Diner, a roadside diner located at the junctions of the Taconic Parkway and Route 82 in West Taghkanic, New York, in February 2005.
 It opens with Stone and her boyfriend (played by model James Guardino) arriving at the diner at night in different cars.
 After getting out of their cars, the couple starts to have an argument.
 After a while, they go inside the diner and sit at a table.
 In an attempt to cheer Stone up, the boyfriend shows her a teddy bear.
 Stone tries to take it from his hand and he pulls it back, but eventually gives it back to her.
 Stone takes the teddy bear, leaves the diner and gets in her car.
 The boyfriend runs after her attempting to stop her, but as it was hopeless, he gets in his car and follows her on the road.
 After a few seconds driving, they see a light coming towards their direction, and the two subsequently crash into each other's car.
 Following the crash, Stone and her boyfriend are thrown from their respective cars in slow motion as they float in the air with tiny pieces of glass around them.
 The scene then goes backwards as if the accident had not happened, and they head for the diner in their cars, exactly like the video's beginning.

+Chart performance

+"Spoiled" debuted and peaked at number 32 on the UK Singles Chart the week of 19 March 2005, spending two weeks on the chart and becoming Mind, Body & Souls lowest-charting single.